 In the last week of August we had the VIX moving up while prices continued to rise in the indices this meant we were likely to see some volatility soon.
 Boy did we get it this week and now the VIX has confirmed an outside and up week reversal potential hitting at further volatility in the near term suggesting large cash positions, more volatility in the near term and shorter term trades.

-The last chart I want to take a look at is provided by Helene Meisler, the Citigroup Panic/Euphoria Model that shows as overall market sentiment goes it's very euphoric out there and if we are looking to enter to new positions they are more of trading versus long term investments at these levels, this referencing the last blog post I did in regards to trading versus investing longer term.
+The last chart I want to take a look at is provided by Helene Meisler, the Citigroup Panic/Euphoria Model that shows as overall market sentiment goes it's very euphoric out there and if we are looking to enter to new positions they are more of trading versus long term investments at these levels, this is referencing the last blog post I did in regards to trading versus investing longer term.

-As always we will continue to be disciplined with both are long and short positions as market participants looking for the best setups to take.
+As always we will continue to be disciplined with both our long and short positions as market participants looking for the best setups to take.
 Enjoy your labor day weekend!

 Essex's Trading Quote of the Day (QotD)